 Smears in the agarose gel indicate that there were substances of a low molecular weight present.
 These bands were likely “products of DNase digestion (Ambion, 2005).”
 Because of the smears present, the possibility of secondary RNA structure interfering with banding patterns and the large quantity of RNA sample used, this method was not ideal (Fig. 1).

 RNA treatment with Superload denaturing buffer, (ViaGen, Austin, TX, USA), allowed RNA band visualization without the low molecular weight smears and eliminated the possibility of secondary RNA structure interfering with banding patterns.
-This gel was run approximately four months after the original extractions, therefore, RNA degredation may have occured.
+This gel was run approximately four months after the original extractions, therefore, RNA degradation may have occurred.
 This time delay may also have lead to the bands being visualized at slightly smaller than expected sizes.
 The absence of bands for Samples 4, 5 and 6 were due to the use of <2μL of RNA, because of its inavailability after previous protocols.
 It is also believed that because the ladders were not treated with denaturing buffer, the actual molecular weight determined by comparison to the ladder was affected (Fig. 2).

 The bands at approximately 200bp provided results confirming the original presence of mRNA in the total RNA samples.
 Although this step proved to be helpful in our experiment, the amplification of the TDH1 housekeeping gene was a lateral step in the experiment, preventing the course of progression; therefore this method was not ideal if RNA presence could be reliably determined from gel visualization.